 Let’s consider diabetes for a second, if the body has too much glucose in the bloodstream, overtime the body can’t convert the overload into energy as glucose production overpowers insulin production.
 While some body’s may not have the ability to convert fat into keto in the same fashion, research shows that a majority of body’s do react positively to keto.

-Some may find it tough to management keto as a lifestyle, day-to-day diet, but keto is for sure a great tool for dropping weight and keeping it off.
+Some may find it tough to manage keto as a lifestyle, day-to-day diet, but keto is for sure a great tool for dropping weight and keeping it off.
 If you can’t fathom low carbs in your daily life, perhaps committing to keto for 1-2 months would be a good place to start.
 This should help with common keto side effects when the body rapidly drops weight.
 Commonly called keto flu, dropping weight naturally leads dizziness, headaches, irritability and sometimes insomnia.
 These symptoms are caused by glycogen loss, low insulin levels, dehydration, and poor metabolic flexibility.

 Chronic low carb/high fat diets may lead to a release of toxic lipophile fats throughout the body but proper management and adjusting fat-to-carb ratios will combat any risks.